UzairHussain193/Get_Start_with_OpenSource_Contributions/readme.md

 Please follow these guidelines when contributing to this repository:

-- Ensure that your contributions align with the theme of the repository, which is for the beginners.
+- Ensure that your contributions align with the theme of the repository, which is for beginners.
 - Be respectful and considerate when commenting on issues or pull requests.
 - If you're adding new content, provide a clear description of what it covers and why it's relevant.
 - Keep your code clean and well-documented.